pinf/require.async/README.md

 **All toolchains and runtimes can benefit from `require.async()` used by a developer (instead of `require()`) to indicate entry into an OPTIONAL / CONDITIONAL / RARE segment of the program.
 Programs written in this fashion are more portable.**

-The `require.async` method is inspired by [CommonJS](http://wiki.commonjs.org/wiki/Modules/Async/A) and supported by the [PINF JavaScript Loader](https://github.com/pinf/pinf-loader-js) which can load code bundles conflict free into any modern JavaScript runtime.
+The `require.async` method is inspired by [CommonJS](http://wiki.commonjs.org/wiki/Modules/Async/A) and implemented by the [PINF JavaScript Loader](https://github.com/pinf/pinf-loader-js) which can asynchronously load resources (including code bundles) conflict free into any modern JavaScript runtime.

 License